Thrive is a free, open-source game about the evolution of life.

 The game is and always will be free and open-source.
 Anyone can contribute as much as they wish provided they have the necessary skills.
 Visit our Get Involved page to see how you could help.
 Talented artists, musicians, programmers and experts in any of the scientific fields we aim to simulate are welcome.

-You can follow Thrive’s development and join its active community at the various links below.
+You can follow Thrive’s development and join its active community at the various links in the sidebar.
 Major dev updates are posted to our News page.